Johnny Cueto Named AL Player of the Week

 Your @chevrolet Players of the Week are Johnny Cueto, Paul Goldschmidt, and Albert Pujols. pic.twitter.com/Jq691tjI9h

-As the South Siders remain on the hunt for a playoff bid, Cueto was able to completely shut down the AL-leading Houston Astros, as well as their division rivals, the Cleveland Guardians.
+As the South Siders remain on the hunt for a playoff bid, Cueto was able to completely shut down the AL-leading Houston Astros, as well as the division rival Cleveland Guardians.
 Johnny went for 16 2⁄3 innings across both starts, giving up just 11 hits and two runs, while walking only two batters.
 He posted a dominant 0.54 ERA, a 0.78 WHIP, and was virtually unhittable.

 Johnny Cueto's earned runs allowed per 2022 start:— Codify (@CodifyBaseball) August 21, 2022